Workiva/react_testing_library/doc/migration_guides/component_interactions.md

 ```

 As this test was mostly re-written, a diff does not emphesaize the most signficant change.
 Most of the changes were how the component were queried ([migration guide for queries](TODO add a link here)).
 However, for the purposes of this migration guide, the most important change was that we queried for the button and clicked it.
 Instead of relying on a component's implementation, we verified the UI itself worked as expected.

+### Calling Component Lifecycle Methods

+This section is the migragation reference for tests that:

+- call any compopnent lifecycle event (`shouldComponentUpdate`, `componentWillUncomount`, `componentWillReceiveProps`, etc)

+Similar to accessing component methods directly, tests should focus on the affect a process has on the UI rather than the expected output of a component lifecycle event.
+This can be migrated like so:

+TODO EXAMPLE add lifecycle example

+### Using APIs to get UI and trigger an event

+This section is the migragation reference for tests that call methods to grab UI, such as (but not limited to):

+- `getInputDomNode`
+- `getHitareaDOMNode`

+These APIs are related to how to query for elements ([see that migration guide here](TODO add migration guide)), but are often
+tightly coupled with triggering events.
+Consequently, there is an example of how to migrate these APIs below:

+## Component State Changes

+This section is the migragation reference for tests that update state directly, such as:

+- Calling `setState` on a component instance
+- Setting state equal to a new value directly

+TODO EXAMPLE add example of setting state directly

+## Special Cases

+This section is the migragation reference for tests that have more complex interaction requirements, such as:

+- Listening for async events
+- Verifying event order
+- Interactions with meta keys

+### Listening for Async Events

+Tests that listen for async events are close to the same:

+TODO EXAMPLE listening for async events

+### Verifying Event Order

+TODO EXAMPLE verifying event order

+### Using Meta Keys

+TODO EXAMPLE meta keys

 [user actions philosophy]: https://workiva.github.io/react_testing_library/topics/UserActions-topic.html
 [dart userevent]: https://workiva.github.io/react_testing_library/user_event/UserEvent-class.html